qtepics/qtepics.github.io/getting_started.md

 This getting started section assumes the reader is familiar with qtcreator.

 There are three separate Qt projects, one each for qeframework, qeplugin and qegui.
 There is no overall project to build them all.
-Note: the archapplDataSup must be built command line style.
+Note: the archapplDataSup _must_ be built command line style.

-One consequence is when building the QE Framework using qtcrerate, the framework project qtcreator must be configured with an extra build step in install the header files so that they are available when building the qeplugin library, qegui libarary or any other QE Framework client.
+One consequence is when building the QE Framework using qtcreator, the framework project must be configured with an extra build step in install the header files so that they are available when building the qeplugin library, qegui program or any other QE Framework client.
 This step is done automatically when using the headless build option described in the previous section.

-Another consequence is that in addition to the environment variables required for the headless build as described above, the environment variables EPICS_BASE and QE_FRAMEWORK must also be defined manually when using qtcreator.
+Another consequence is that in addition to the environment variables required for the headless build as described above, the environment variables EPICS_BASE, ACAI, QE_FRAMEWORK and if required ADSUPPORT must also be defined manually when using qtcreator.

 ## qeframework